RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 - Verify `[HypermediaObject]` positional constructor arguments (if any exist) — only named arguments `Title`/`Classes` are read.
 - XML doc `<inheritdoc/>` on HTO properties is copied verbatim to the POCO where it resolves to nothing.

+**Done:** All six items resolved:

+- `Has201ResponseAttribute` now also matches the `StatusCode = 201` named-argument form
+  (enum values like `HttpStatusCode.Created` already matched — their boxed value is the underlying int).
+- New **RY0041** (Info) hints at identical `[Relations]` on two embedded entity properties — Info, not Warning, because duplicates are valid Siren and intentionally allowed at runtime (unlike RY0040 links).
+- `SanitizeAssemblyName` collisions assessed — no code change: the registry types live in *different assemblies* and are discovered via assembly attributes, never referenced by name across assemblies, so equal sanitized type names cannot clash.
+Documented on the method.
+- Orphaned doc comment: already fixed by the REF-01 split (`SanitizeAssemblyName` carries its own `<summary>` in `HtoSchemaGenerator`; `ExtractActionResultMappings` no longer exists).
+- `[HypermediaObject]` verified: the attribute has no constructor parameters at all (`Title`/`Classes` are settable properties only), so reading named arguments is complete.
+- `<inheritdoc/>` is no longer copied verbatim to the POCO: it is resolved against the overridden property's doc where possible, otherwise dropped.

 ### GEN-16 — `required` never emitted in properties/parameter schemas